 And now more than ever, we need you at your best.

 Coaching is episodic.

 Our coaching packages are meant to help you fine tune, deepen, and progress into new stages of your journey.

 Our Adaptive program spans 4 months and you are in the drivers seat.
 Your most pressing needs are what we will work on together.
 We will meet with you every other week for 60-90 minutes and occasionally we may assign some homework for between sessions.

-Our Leadership program is an intensive program meeting every week for 60-90 minutes over the course of 3 months.
-This program is for white-bodied leaders who need a deep dive in order to progress in a way that allows them to lead their families, places of work, and community into a deeper commitment and expression of anti-racism.
+Our Leadership program is an intensive program meeting every other week for 60-90 minutes over the course of 6 months.
+This program is for white-bodied leaders who need a deep dive in order to progress in a way that allows them to lead their families, places of work, and community into a deeper commitment and expression of a collective liberation framework.
 You can expect regular 30-60 minute homework assignments for between sessions.

 Coaching is an investment.

 Adaptive coaching program (8 sessions, 4 months) - $5,000

 Leadership coaching program (12 sessions, 6 months) - $10,000

 (please contact us for team coaching options and rates)